MicrosoftDocs/azure-docs/articles/communication-services/quickstarts/chat/quickstart-botframework-integration.md

 ## Troubleshoot

+The following sections describe ways to troubleshoot common scenarios.

 ### Chat channel can't be added

 In the Azure Bot Framework portal, go to **Configuration** > **Bot Messaging** to verify that the endpoint has been set correctly.

 ### Bot gets a forbidden exception while replying to a message

-Verify that bot's Microsoft App ID and secret are saved correctly in the bot configuration file uploaded to the webapp.
+Verify that bot's Microsoft App ID and password are saved correctly in the bot configuration file uploaded to the web app.

 ### Bot can't be added as a participant